 Courses taken for completion of the Film Studies minor cannot be counted toward completion of the major requirements in either Theater Arts or Communication.
 In cases where both the minor and the major require the same course (e.g. COM 2050 -Introduction to Film Studies/THA 2050 - Introduction to Film Studies), any additional course listed in the Film Studies elective courses can be used to satisfy the 18 credit minor requirement (no substitution forms need be completed).
 Decisions regarding alternate or additional substitutions and all independent studies will be made by the program coordinator.

 - THA 2050 Introduction to Film Studies 3 cr

+- THA 2120 Script Workshop | 3 cr OR THA 4020 - Stage Management 3 cr

+- THA 3135 International Cinema 3 cr

 - THA 3730 Special Topics in Film 3 cr

-- THA 3135 International Cinema 3 cr